• Skip to main content

 Instructions

-• Bring a pot of salted water to a boil.
+• Bring a pot of salted water or a large skillet with an inch of water to a boil.
 Trim the green beans, and slice any long ones in half, then drop them into the boiling water for just 2-3 minutes.
-Remove the pot from heat and drain the green beans in a colander in the sink.
-Rinse with cold water.
+If you are using a skillet, cover it after you add the green beans and reduce heat to medium.
+When the green beans are finished cooking, drain them in a colander in the sink.
+Rinse with cold water to stop the cooking process.

 • While the green beans are cooking, thinly slice the red onion and drain the chickpeas.
-Whisk together the olive oil, red wine vinegar, oregano, parsley, garlic powder, rosemary, basil, and salt.
+In a small bowl or measuring cup, whisk together the olive oil, red wine vinegar, oregano, parsley, garlic powder, rosemary, basil, and salt.

 • Serve right away, or transfer the salad to an airtight container in the fridge to serve later.
+I prefer to let the flavors marinate for a while in the fridge.
 Enjoy!

 Notes